Emerging Omnichannel Marketing Trends (Part 1)

 What does that mean?

-Not only are you getting content but they (the influencer) is also sharing said content with their own followers.
+Not only are you getting content but the creators and influencers are also sharing content with their own followers.

 Even if they only have 1,000 followers, they tend to be 1,000 true fans.